 Now, I never stop at one source.
 I searched more and actually, the type of Lavender in question is SPIKE Lavender.
 Some sources credit regular Lavender as an oil that calms epilepsy.
 However, knowing that epilepsy presents itself in different areas of the brain, it should be expected that each situation will have different reactions.
 This information is enough for me to avoid ANY type of Lavender oil on or around my son permanently.
 It’s not safe for him.
 I stopped using it yesterday, but it’s still affecting him today.
 He is so restless, it’s unreal.
 However, I’m glad I know WHY he’s had such a terrible few days.
 And why he would tell his momma that he hates her.

 I check multiple sources for good and bad.
 Also, once I introduce anything new to my children (natural or not) I keep a journal on their behaviors, because sometimes you just never know what’s going on and what could be causing it….This is proof that the oils are indeed strong and capable of affecting a person negatively if used incorrectly.”

-This is an excellent story that shows how each one of us is different.
+This is an excellent story that shows how every one of us is different.
 Though Lavender seems harmless and calming, it had the opposite effect in this case.
 It took a courageous mom to research and find out what was causing the problem, and thankfully she did.
-So, all mothers looking for EOs to help with your children’s behavior, take this as a serious warning to make sure to do your research first!
+So, all mothers out there who are looking for EOs to help with your children’s behavior, take this as a serious warning to make sure you do your research first!

 The winners of our Summer Giveaway contest are in!